This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 $ g++ -c src2.cpp -o src2.o

-Now, let’s examine the symbol tables of these two files:
+Let’s examine the symbol tables in these two files separately.

 $ objdump -d src1.o | c++filt